Language federation: Finnish Federations

 Arising first in Boston, Massachusetts and Minnesota as benevolent organizations, the federation affiliated with the SPA around 1907.
 During its affiliation with the SPA it established its own Workers' College in Minnesota, published three newspapers, and divided the federation into three regional districts, with differing political outlooks.
 A power struggle soon ensued, with the national SPA intervening on the side of the conservative Eastern District.
 The Western and Central District branches were barred from establishing a rival federation, but Central District militants succeeded in taking control of the Workers College.

 In 1919 the Federation split: a large number of Finnish members joined the CPUSA, representing nearly half of the members of the party at one point in the 1920s and maintaining a separate organizational presence within it, in the form of Finnish Workers' Clubs, until 1941.
 The Finnish Federation remained the largest foreign language federation within the SPA throughout the 1920s.

 German Federations

 German-speaking socialists made up so much of the early socialist groups that no steps were taken to organize a separate German language grouping either outside or within the SPA until 1912.
 That group drew heavily on organizations in New York and New Jersey.
 Those chapters split to join the CPUSA in 1919.

 Hungarian Federations

 Hungarian language political groups first appeared in the 1890s and affiliated with both the SLP and the SPA in the following decade.
 Some federations affiliated with the SLP later migrated to the Industrial Workers of the World.
 Most ended up with the SPA; relatively few left to join the CPUSA.

+Irish Federations

+Launched by James Connolly and others, the ISF aimed to raise class consciousness among Irish emigrants in America.